In 2022, Griffith University committed to achieving net zero emissions by 2029 based on a defined emissions boundary (see below).

 The University’s Fleet vehicle booking service includes the option to 'Share a Ride' with other colleagues.
 Visit the Fleet site, select the date and destination, match your travel requirements and contact the relevant driver.
 If travelling, schedule meetings and appointments to occur during the one trip.

 Since July 2016, the University has taken delivery of 65 hybrid vehicles, nine electric utility carts and one electric vehicle, as part of a strategy to replace all conventional petrol cars in the pool fleet with more environmentally friendly alternatives.
-EV charging stations are available at Gold Coast and Nathan campuses.
+EV charging stations are available at Gold Coast and Brisbane South (Nathan).
 For more information about where to find charging stations and other transport options, please visit Transport and Parking.

 Contact Griffith Sustainability